|

 Skin Drying

-As the DHA reaction takes hours and hours to happen, it could cause extended drying of your skin.
-If you already experience dry skin, then this could have quite a damaging effect.
+As the DHA reaction takes hours to happen, it could cause extended drying of your skin.
+If you already experience dry skin, this could have quite a damaging effect.

-There are certain self-tanning products that are better suited for dry skin, but this might not be enough to counteract the drying effect that the DHA reaction will have.
+Certain self-tanning products are better suited for dry skin, but this might not be enough to counteract the drying effect of the DHA reaction.

 Added Fragrances

-If these are natural fragrances, there should not be much of a problem.
-However, if these fragrances contain alcohol and other chemicals, they can irritate and dry the skin.
+There should not be much of a problem if these are natural fragrances.
+If these fragrances contain alcohol and other chemicals, they can irritate and dry the skin.

-The fragrances also do not always do a good job of hiding the DHA odor, and you will be left with a self-tanner smell on your skin for a good few hours!
+The fragrances also do not always adequately hide the DHA odor, so you will be left with a self-tanner smell on your skin for a good few hours!

 Which Self-Tanner Ingredients Are Best?

-If you are looking to reduce the negative side effects that self-tanner might have on your skin, you could opt for a self-tanner that has skin-friendly ingredients.
+If you want to reduce the negative side effects that self-tanner might have on your skin, you could opt for a self-tanner with skin-friendly ingredients.

 Naturally-derived DHA is not as drying or irritating on the skin, and the added benefit is that it does not contain that fake tan smell.

-More and more self-tanners are being made with naturally derived DHA, along with nourishing natural ingredients, meaning you have more than enough options when picking out the one that would be best for your skin, and less drying or damaging over time.
+More and more self-tanners are being made with naturally derived DHA and nourishing natural ingredients, meaning you have more than enough options when picking out the one that would be best for your skin, and less drying or damaging over time.

 Does Fake Tan Age Your Skin?

-Fake tans and self-tanners do not necessarily age your skin, and they probably age your skin the least out of all the tanning options out there – especially tanning in the sun.
+Fake tans and self-tanners do not necessarily age your skin, and they probably age your skin the least of all the tanning options, especially tanning in the sun.

-However, this oxidative stress caused by the chemical reaction that self-tanners have with your skin is much smaller than that caused by sun tanning, so the chances that using self-tanner every now and then might cause wrinkles is very small.
+This oxidative stress caused by the chemical reaction that self-tanners have with your skin is much smaller than that caused by sun tanning, so the chances that using self-tanner now and then might cause wrinkles are very small.

-If you use self-tanning products often, and if you use products with chemically derived DHA, it might dry your skin out and lead to fine lines and wrinkles, and other signs of premature aging.
+If you use self-tanning products often, and if you use products with chemically derived DHA, they might dry your skin out and lead to fine lines, wrinkles, and other signs of premature aging.

-For this reason, it is so important to use natural self-tanners where possible, and those that are packed with nourishing ingredients.
+For this reason, it is important to use natural self-tanners where possible and those packed with nourishing ingredients.

 How To Make Self-Tanner Safer To Use

-Self-tanner can be safe to use if you follow some precautions, and care for your skin properly when applying the self-tanner.
+Self-tanner can be safe to use if you follow some precautions and care for your skin properly when applying it.

 Aside from choosing self-tanners with naturally-derived DHA and natural ingredients, here are some other things that you can do to ensure that your skin is not affected as much when using a fake tan: